blockpass-org/blockpass-serversdk/doc/certificatePromise.md

 Note:

-- After Pull successfully (webhook response status `200`), Blockpass Server will delete raw data and deactivate `certPromiseId`.
-If we trying to perform request after that -> `404` error will response
+- Right after Merchant pull certificate, **Blockpass Server will delete data and deactivate `certPromiseId`**.

+  If we trying to perform request after that -> status `404`